zcaceres/MPC/Student-Handbook/StudentHandbook.md

 2. To make sure no one has major changes randomly imposed on them, without any idea of what's coming
 3. To encourage group coherence and cooperation
 4. Because if everybody agrees with a change, it's probably an important one to make.

+###Creative Development Seminars
+Growing as a creative leader is difficult.
+During the Bootcamp, we also have activities and discussions specifically about creative development.
+These discussions have a philosophical and a practical side.
+Sometimes we'll focus on themes like integrity, authenticity, grit, or creative courage.
+Other times we'll learn about project management, how to deal with difficult people, or organizational skills.

+Starting at Orientation Day, students are asked to examine questions of their own personal philosophy.
+Students read, participate in discussions, attend workshops, and have experiences meant to encourage them to become more authentic, to give and receive honest feedback, and to become courageous and creative non-conformists.

+Students are asked to look deep within themselves to find their a creative calling.
+As students learn more about the world and understand themselves better, they prepare to enter their second year of apprenticeship and to explore their creative medium in the third year.